Fire-Rated Doors for Victoria and Vancouver Island

 Fire Door Assembly Inspection FAQ

-Q: Who is responsible to make sure the inspections are performed?
+Q: Who is responsible for making sure the inspections are performed?

 It is the responsibility of building owners and property managers to initiate the inspections and produce written records of the inspections for the code official to review.